MiniaczQ/Cargo-nextest-llvm-cov-integration-tests/README.md

 Template for integration tests using `cargo nextest` and `cargo-llvm-cov`.
-The tests are build and ran separately.
+The tests are built and ran separately.

 ```sh
 docker compose up --build